BE UNREALISTIC

 In street photography, there are no rules, guidelines, or ethics that you must abide by.
 You create your own game to play when practicing street photography.
 This is why it’s such a unique art form and allows for innovation and creativity.

-Currently speaking, I’m shooting with the small JPEG file on my Ricoh GRIII with the high contrast settings, cranked to the max like I’m Tony Hawk.
+Currently, I’m shooting with the small JPEG file on my Ricoh GRIII with the high contrast settings, cranked to the max like I’m Tony Hawk.
 This is essentially the simplest and fastest solution possible to make a photograph.
-This is the easiest way that you can go about making a picture that looks aesthetically beautiful, straight out of camera.
+This is the easiest way that you can go about making a picture that looks aesthetically beautiful, straight out of the camera.
 I import the photos with lightning speeds to my iPad and get a result that surprises me every single time.
-I don’t need to tinker or edit anything in post processing and I can simply continuously shoot with speed and longevity as my main goal.
+I don’t need to tinker or edit anything in post-processing, and I can simply continuously shoot with speed and longevity as my main goal.

 Have you noticed the ugly architecture that is being built in modern cities these days?
 Just take a look around you at these ugly condos, apartment complexes, office buildings, and spaces that look so sterile and boring.
 We’re not building anything with beauty in mind anymore.
 I can’t help but adore the old architecture of City Hall or Old City in my hometown, Philadelphia.

 People are very misunderstanding of what artificial intelligence entails for our future.
-Consider ChatGPT like augmented, thinking or just a simple way to learn and research at a faster rate than browsing Google or the Internet.
+Consider ChatGPT like augmented thinking or just a simple way to learn and research at a faster rate than browsing Google or the Internet.
 The problem with these platforms is that they bombard you with marketing and boring advertising that just gets in the way.
-But ChatGPT allows you to stay laser focused and think with an augmented technology that can increase the bandwidth of you learning things.
+But ChatGPT allows you to stay laser-focused and think with augmented technology that can increase the bandwidth of your learning.

 What should we believe in?